 Khrysta focuses on improving and maintaining socially significant behaviors, social interactions, and enabling her clients to learn new skills and more!

 Kristine M. Brewer holds position Clinician (BCBA) who gained her CT Intermediate Administrators certification, 092 (2015), B.A.
 Sociology in May of 2000 from Kings College, Wilkes-Barre PA.
 She earned her M.A.
 Special Education from Saint Joseph University, West Hartford CT in 2005.
 Her Certification in Applied Behavior Analysis is from UMASS Boston (2008).
 She also holds M.A. in Education (Researched Based Learning Interventions) and Autism Spectrum Disorders Certificate; Saint Joseph University, West Hartford CT (2011) as well as an Intermediate Administrators Certification from Sacred Heart University (2015).
-Besides being an outstanding scholar, Mrs. Brewer built a solid reputation as a leader and hands-on behaviorist, who is capable not only in training and supervising, but is able to model and demonstrate flawless application of wide range of behavioral techniques.

 Helen brings a multitude of valuable assets to Applied Behavior Analysis Services of CT.
 She joined the private ABA sector in 2012 after fourteen years as an ABA therapist and substitute teacher.

 Since 2005 she has been skillfully servicing children with autism and other developmental disabilities.
 Helen was part of a district wide team recognized with the Award of Excellence by the state of Connecticut.
 Helen’s calm and consistent implementation of ABA principles and programs, keen observations and clear documentation affords effective measurement of learners’ progress and identification of programming priorities to foster increased independence.